Colon Cancer (cont.)

 Surgery is the cornerstone of treatment for colon cancer.

-- Sometimes only a polyp is cancerous, and removal of the polyp may be all that is necessary.
+- Sometimes only a polyp is found to be cancerous, and removal of the polyp may be all that is necessary.

-- Surgery may also be done to relieve symptoms when the cancer has caused a bowel obstruction.
+- Surgery may also be done to relieve symptoms in advanced cancer such as when the cancer has caused a bowel obstruction.
 The usual procedure is bypass for obstructions that cannot be cured.
+Rarely a colon cancer presents with such severe blockage (obstruction) or is so massive that a resection cannot be done.
+Usually then a colostomy is formed after which other treatment is planned.

 Sometimes a colorectal tumor can be surgically removed only by creation of a permanent colostomy.